What is the Hyde Amendment?

 When abortion first became legal in 1973, virtually all women had the ability to obtain an abortion.
 The Medicaid program, which covers health care for low-income people in the U.S., covered abortion just as it did other medical procedures.

 But in 1976, Congress passed the Hyde Amendment, which banned Medicaid coverage of abortion.
 This is the only medical procedure that has ever been banned from Medicaid.
 What's more, Medicaid covers other reproductive health care needs, including birth control and sterilization.
 And the vast majority of private insurance plans cover abortion, too.

 I would certainly like to prevent, if I could legally, anybody having an abortion: a rich woman, a middle class woman, or a poor woman.

 Unfortunately, the only vehicle available is the [Medicaid] bill.

 Representative Henry Hyde, author of the Hyde Amendment

 The Hyde Amendment has a disproportionate impact on women of color, both because women of color are more likely to live in poverty and to rely on Medicaid for health care, and because women of color are also more likely to seek abortion care.

-And immigrant women, both citizens and non-citizens, are far more likely to live in poverty than women born in the United States.
+And immigrants, both citizens and non-citizens, are far more likely to live in poverty than those born in the United States.
 Most immigrant women, even those who have citizenship, are excluded from federal Medicaid altogether.

-Some women never manage to get the money they need to pay for their abortion – which means that they are forced to carry the pregnancy to term.
+Some of them never manage to get the money they need to pay for their abortion – which means that they are forced to carry the pregnancy to term.

 So what will it take to overturn the Hyde Amendment?
-It’ll take all of us working together: calling on Congress, our President, and our communities to stand up for women’s lives.
+It’ll take all of us working together: calling on Congress, our President, and our communities to stand up for all of us.
 Join the movement right now.